Oracleo/GRC-Project-02-Web-Application-Security-Assessment/docs/09-MITRE-ATTACK-Mapping.md

-# 9. MITRE ATT&CK Threat Actor Mapping
+# 9. MITRE ATT&CK Mapping

 Mapping our web application findings to MITRE ATT&CK allows us to visualize exactly how a real-world threat actor would chain these vulnerabilities together to breach the organization.